 The Museum of Castiglione d'Orcia

-Leaving the museum you reach the summit of the country from which you can see the impressive fortress of Tentennano, to which you can go up through a suggestive walk of 300 meters.
-The landscape along the road opens on the gentle hills of the Val d'Orcia and Montalcino.
-The tower, which rises for 20 meters on a spur of limestone rock, is remembered for the first time in 853 as possession of the abbey of Monte Amiata and always had a strategic role of great importance for its privileged position on the Via Francigena.
-The fortress belonged in the fourteenth century and in the fifteenth century to the Sienese family of Salimbeni and, in 1367, I stayed there Santa Caterina from Siena that right here, from illiterate, received the divine gift of writing.
+Leaving the museum, you reach the top of the village from which you can see the imposing Rocca di Tentennano, to which you can climb through a suggestive walk of 300 meters.
+The landscape along the road opens onto the rolling hills of the Val d'Orcia and Montalcino.
+The tower, which stands 20 meters high on a limestone spur, is remembered for the first time in 853 as a possession of the abbey of Monte Amiata and always had a strategic role of great importance due to its privileged position on the Via Francigena .

-Today the Rocca is open to the public and hosts art exhibitions.
-Going up on the terrace the view that occurs in the eyes of the visitor certainly repays the effort: the view ranges from Monte Amiata to the south, to Monte Cetona to the south-east up to the first footstepines of the Apennines to the east and north.
+The fortress belonged to the Sienese Salimbeni family in the fourteenth and fifteenth centuries and, in 1367, Saint Catherine of Siena stayed there, who, as an illiterate, received the divine gift of writing right here.
+Today the fortress is open to the public and hosts art exhibitions.
+Going up on the terrace, the view that presents itself to the visitor certainly repays the effort: the view ranges from Monte Amiata to the south, to Monte Cetona to the south-east up to the first offshoots of the Apennines to the east and north.